 All these solutions have in common the fact that they require a stable internet connection and as flexible working continues to become more the norm, it is not surprising (therefore) that access to fast Wi-Fi or broadband impacts worker’s ability to work remotely most of all (84%).

 Remote access to the server is also an important factor, but scores much lower as, of course, access to the server also depends ultimately on a strong internet connection.

 Mobile tech trends

 Interestingly, mobile workers also clearly opt for having an efficient smartphone over a tablet computer or iPad to enable them to work .

-Mobile workers are also strongly driving the take-up of “Cloud” applications capable of being accessed anywhere (89%).
-In fact, almost a quarter of business people report they had used server access in the Cloud over the course of the previous month.
+Mobile workers are also strongly driving the take-up of “Cloud” applications which can be accessed anywhere (89%).
+Almost a quarter of business people in fact report they had used server access in the Cloud in the previous month.

 How to manage a remote team

-Although mobile working is becoming increasingly popular and is appreciated by both businesses and workers alike, the issue of tracking productivity when not in the main office is one that most firms will need to address at some point.
+Although mobile working is becoming more and more popular and appreciated by both businesses and workers, the issue of tracking productivity when not in the main office is one that most firms needs to address at some point.